The PAU Survey: galaxy stellar population properties estimates with narrowband data: Introduction

-Narrow-band surveys can be a powerful niche between spectroscopy and photometry for this task.
-While wavelength-resolved spectroscopic data only comes at the detriment of target selection biases, flux-limitation and long integration times, broad-band photometric surveys lack spectral resolution.
-An increased number of filter bands with narrow bandpasses however can deliver a quasi-spectroscopic energy resolution with high accuracy photometric redshifts, while the imaging approach ensures time efficiency and thus a large sample size, which is of paramount importance for statistical cosmological research and the creation of a global model of the galaxy population.
-One such narrow-band survey is the Physics of the Accelerating Universe Survey (hereafter, PAUS) conducted at the Obervatorio del Roque de los Muchachos on La Palma, Spain \citep{Benitez2009, Marti2014, Serrano2023}.
-The survey uses 40 uniformly spaced narrow-band filters with a full width at half maximum (FWHM) of 12.5\,nm in the optical and achieves photo-$z$ precisions up to $\sigma(z)/(1+z)\sim 0.0057$ for $i_{\text{AB}}<22.5$ over a volume of 0.3\,(GPc/h)$^3$ \citep{Eriksen2019, Alarcon2021, Soo2021, Cabayol2023, Navarro2023}.
+Narrowband surveys can be a powerful niche between spectroscopy and photometry for this task.
+While wavelength-resolved spectroscopic data only comes at a detriment to target selection biases, flux-limitation, and long integration times, broadband photometric surveys lack spectral resolution.
+However, an increased number of filter bands with narrow bandpasses can deliver a quasi-spectroscopic energy resolution with high accuracy photometric redshifts, while the imaging approach ensures time efficiency and thus a large sample size, which are of paramount importance for statistical cosmological research and the creation of a global model of the galaxy population.
+One such narrowband survey is the Physics of the Accelerating Universe Survey (PAUS) conducted at the Obervatorio del Roque de los Muchachos on La Palma, Spain \citep{Benitez2009, Marti2014, Serrano2023}.
+The survey uses 40 uniformly spaced narrowband filters with a full width at half maximum (FWHM) of 12.5\,nm in the optical and achieves photo-$z$ precisions up to $\sigma(z)/(1+z)\sim 0.0057$ for $i_{\text{AB}}<22.5$ over a volume of 0.3\,(GPc/h)$^3$ \citep{Eriksen2019, Alarcon2021, Soo2021, Cabayol2023, Navarro2023}.